Breeding, Newborn Care Tips, Reproductive Health Advice, Whelping

 Why Calcium During Whelping is Critical

-Prevent Milking Issues
+Dog Lactation: Prevent Nursing Issues

 Set Up For Success

 Another important factor to ensure healthy, strong pregnancies is to set yourself up for success.
 Select only the best females for mating and retire the rest!
 We have daughters coming up better than mom.
 Breed on their third heat, between 14 and 20 months.
 Mom’s should cycle about every six months and if she isn’t, manage for a heat cycle that is strong.
-Giving year-round vitamins, managing whelping and watching for pregnancy toxemia will set mom up for a successful pregnancy and labor and get puppies started on a strong and healthy note.
+Giving year-round vitamins, managing nutrition and whelping and watching for pregnancy toxemia will set mom up for a successful pregnancy and labor and get puppies started on a strong and healthy note.

-Written by: Donald Bramlage, DVM
+Written by: Marty Greer, DVM

 If you need help, call us at 800.786.4751.